hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 note:

-**can be used as the equivalent of a global variale in the threaded world**
+**can be used as the equivalent of a global variable in the threaded world**

 * imagine you need a value in many places.
 * if you want to avoid cluttering up your method signatures by passing it around, you could use a global variable